Site icon Circuit Ideas for You

 Simple Echo Effect Generator Circuit

-This post shows you how to build a circuit that adds an echo effect to your music!
+This post explains how to construct a circuit that creates an echo effect in music!

 What is an Echo Effect Generator Circuit: